-The park is home to a rare species of eastern low land gorillas that’s on the IUCN red list for the endangered category; the park is characterized by tropical forests, mountains, low land terrain, savannah grasslands, and swamps, western mountains of Great Rift Valley, Luka and Lungulu rivers and valleys.
+The park is home to a rare species of eastern lowland gorillas that are on the IUCN red list for the endangered category.
+The park is characterized by tropical forests, mountains, lowland terrain, savannah grasslands, swamps, and the western mountains of the Great Rift Valley, Luka, and Lungulu rivers, and valleys.

-During the 1990s conflict period, the lowland gorillas at Kahuzi Biega national park numbered 600 but according to a report in 2008 there were only 125 lowland gorillas left in the wild but by 2011 at least the number increased to 181.
+During the 1990s conflict period, the lowland gorillas at Kahuzi Biega National Park numbered 600.
+However, according to a report in 2008, there were only 125 lowland gorillas left in the wild.
+By 2011, the number had increased to at least 181.

 Lowland Gorilla Trekking in Kahuzi Biega

-There are two habituated gorilla families in Kahuzi Beiga national park from the ten gorilla families and that is; Mugaruka gorilla family and Chimanuka gorilla family that can be seen below.
+There are two habituated gorilla families in Kahuzi Beiga National Park out of the ten gorilla families: the Mugaruka gorilla family and the Chimanuka gorilla family.

-Chimanuka is the largest gorilla family with 36 individuals some of which the dominant silverback Chimanuka grabbed from Mugaruka gorilla family.
-The family has 18 infants, 17 females and Chimanuka the silverback himself.
-The family also boasts with 4 sets of twins.
+- Chimanuka Gorilla Family.
+Chimanuka is the largest gorilla family with 36 individuals, including the dominant silverback Chimanuka, who grabbed some members from the Mugaruka gorilla family.
+The family comprises 18 infants, 17 females, and Chimanuka the silverback himself.
+The family also boasts 4 sets of twins.

-This newly habituated gorilla family has got 17 members; the Family is named after the river near where they were first sighted.
-The dominating silverback is called Mpungwe is known to always charge at people most times though it doesn’t end in attacks.
+- Mpungwe Gorilla Family.
+This newly habituated gorilla family has 17 members.
+The family is named after the river near where they were first sighted.
+The dominating silverback is called Mpungwe, who is known to charge at people, though it doesn’t usually end in attacks.

-Mugaruka was a son of a late silverback Mushamuka.
-When Mushamuka died Mugaruka took over the leadership of the group but he got challenges from Chimanuka silverback that later on confiscated all the family members living Mugaruka a lone silverback.
-One of the reasons Mugaraku could probably not protect his family from is because he lost his right hand on a snare by poachers in 1997.
+Mugaruka was a son of a late silverback, Mushamuka.
+When Mushamuka died, Mugaruka took over the leadership of the group.
+However, he faced challenges from Chimanuka silverback, who later confiscated all the family members, leaving Mugaruka a lone silverback.
+One of the reasons Mugaraku could probably not protect his family is that he lost his right hand in a snare set by poachers in 1997.

 Wildlife Viewing & Birding

-Kahuzi Biega national park is home to 349 species of birds recorded according to 2003 list, some of the examples of birds in the park include; Ruwenzori turaco, Rockefeller’s Sunbird, Shelley’s crimson wing, Grauer’s broadbill, Grauer’s warbler.
+Kahuzi Biega National Park is home to 349 species of birds recorded according to a 2003 list.
+Some examples of birds in the park include Ruwenzori turaco, Rockefeller’s Sunbird, Shelley’s crimson wing, Grauer’s broadbill, and Grauer’s warbler.

-Lwiro sanctuary is located just near the park’s headquarters.
-It was established in 2002 in order to protect orphaned chimpanzees and monkeys the sanctuary provides education to tourists, locals about conservation of wildlife more so primates.
+Lwiro Sanctuary is located near the park’s headquarters.
+It was established in 2002 to protect orphaned chimpanzees and monkeys.
+The sanctuary provides education to tourists and locals about the conservation of wildlife, especially primates.
 They work together with ICCN to ensure the orphaned primates are protected.
 Entrance is only $25 for foreigners.

-Kauzi Biega national park doesn’t offer accommodation options except camping, tourists can sleep in the nearest town of Bukavu such as; L’Orchids safari club, Coco lodge, Hotel Begonias Bukavu, Lakeside hotel and Exodus hotel among the rest.
+Kauzi Biega National Park doesn’t offer accommodation options except camping.
+Tourists can sleep in the nearest town of Bukavu, where options include L’Orchids Safari Club, Coco Lodge, Hotel Begonias Bukavu, Lakeside Hotel, and Exodus Hotel, among others.

-When visiting Kauzi Biega national park especially for a gorilla trekking experience, you should pack warm clothing, raincoats, energy snacks, drinking water, insect repellents, hiking boots, sunscreen and so much more.
-Potters are also available to help carry backpackers at the park’s headquarters.
+When visiting Kauzi Biega National Park, especially for a gorilla trekking experience, you should pack warm clothing, raincoats, energy snacks, drinking water, insect repellents, hiking boots, sunscreen, and more.
+Porters are also available to help carry backpackers at the park’s headquarters.